brunerd/jpt/README.md

 				<value> is any valid JSON valid and ALSO single quoted strings
 					Example: 'string', "string", [], {}, 42, true, false, null

+	-L, -J, and -R options:
+		-P Only print Primitive data types (String, Boolean, Number, null) omitting Arrays and Objects -Z "<int>" Depth
+			Combined with -L it will coalesce lower depth levels into a compound JSON object/array Combined with -P, -J or -R will return only purely primitive nodes at or below the Z level

 	JSON Path output options for -L -J and -j:
 		-d Use dot notation rather than bracket notation, when possible -q Use single quotes for bracketed key names